malaidev/malaidev/README.md

 <h1 align="center">Hi 👋, I'm an Ace Malai Dev.</h1>
-<h3 align="center">A passionate full-stack and blockchain developer from Malaysian devs.</h3>
+<h3 align="center">A Professional Senior web and mobile Developer with blockchain experience.</h3>
 <div id="header" align="center">
   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>
 </div>
 <div display-"inline">
  <div>
-- 👯 I always take ownership for the frontend development of our products with modern JavaScript tooling in an agile environment.
+- 👯 I have 9+ years experience of design UI, develop admin panel web application and add functions and integrate api and the important ability to lead the global team.

-- 🤝 I’m looking for help with **Websites and Crypto app development.**
+- 🤝 With a strong attention to detail and accuracy I have been taking a proven track record of success in achieving extraordinary results in various industries.

-- 💬 Ask me about **React, solidity and PHP.**
+- 💬 My ambition is to join well-known and fast-growing business to be senior software engineer to broaden my horizon.

 - 📫 How to reach me **jefferykang921015@gmail.com**
 </div>